OurSocialProject/OurSocialProject/README.md

 #### Step 7: Join the discussion

-If you haven’t joined the Our Social Project Slack channel at this point, then this could be a great time to pitch in to the discussion.
+If you haven’t [joined the OurSocialProject Slack channel](https://oursocialproject.slack.com/join/shared_invite/enQtNTMwNDE4Mjk5NzMwLWEzMjg4MmYxYTdhZGJmNzdkMWY4YWE4MGQwMzdkZGRkODAzN2YyNzVkMDAxMGZhOTJkNzkxYzkzZjdlNWY1ZGQ) at this point, then this could be a great time to pitch in to the discussion.
 You can post about your first experience in the general channel, and share any learnings that you might have.
 Did any of your rituals backfire terribly?
 What worked especially well?
 How would you rate the experience out of ten?
 You might also find it useful to learn from the experiences of others, who are all searching for the same goal as you.

 You might find it useful to share your experiences publicly with your friends.
 It could be an interesting story to tell; how one day, you decided to do this wacky thing, where you met up with a group of complete strangers and did a bunch of cult-y stuff!
 In the best case, it might be a funny horror story of something that, “just isn’t for me”, and in the best case, you might want to share these benefits with the world at large!